patrickleweryharris/coffee/Solutions.md

 Users can arrive on the `Share` view by clicking a gif in any other view.
 The gif they clicked is displayed, along with links to share the gif on Facebook or Twitter.
-If a user is logged in, they can save gifs to their profile from this view.
+If a user is logged in, they can save gifs to their profile from this view by pressing the coffee button.

 ### Profile